AzariaBerry/CS-305-Software-Security/README.md

 #### Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

+I could show the refactored code, the working HTTPS application, and the dependency-check report as examples of my work.
+These demonstrate my ability to identify vulnerabilities, apply secure coding practices, and verify security through testing.
+It also shows experience with real-world tools and concepts like encryption, hashing, and secure communication.